astropy/astropy/docs/time/index.rst

        `(PDF) <http://www.iausofa.org/sofa_ts_c.pdf>`_
 .. [#] `<https://www.ucolick.org/~sla/leapsecs/timescales.html>`_

-.. note:: The ``local`` time scale is meant for free-running clocks or simulation times, i.e., to represent a time without properly defined scale.
+.. note:: The ``local`` time scale is meant for free-running clocks or simulation times (i.e., to represent a time without a properly defined scale).
 This means it cannot be converted to any other time scale, and arithmetic is possible only with |Time| instances with scale ``local`` and with |TimeDelta| instances with scale ``local`` or `None`.

 The system of transformation between supported time scales (i.e., all but ``local``) is shown in the figure below.
 Further details are provided in the `Convert time scale`_ section.

 .. image:: time_scale_conversion.png